-Dr. Winston's Excel Tip: How to Use Hyperlinks in Microsoft Excel
+Dr. Winston's Excel tip: how to hyperlink in Excel

 When navigating the web, we have all clicked on blue hyperlinks that send us to another web page.
-In this article, we will show you how to use hyperlinks in Excel to create links in your workbook to web pages or locations in your current workbook.
-Our work is in the file Hyperlinkswithfunctions.xlsx.
+Can you hyperlink in Excel?
+Absolutely!
+In this article, we will show you how to insert links in Excel to connect your workbook to external web pages or other locations within your current workbook.
+For this tutorial, we'll work in the file Hyperlinkswithfunctions.xlsx.

 As shown in Figure 2, clicking on the link in cell B9 will send you to the Flash Fill Help web page.

-You can also create hyperlinks to web pages via the Hyperlink function.
-In D3:D5 we entered three URL’s.
+You can also hyperlink in Excel via the Hyperlink function.
+In D3:D5 we entered three URLs.
 In C3:C5 we entered the “friendly text” which will key the hyperlink.
 Copying from B3 to B4:B5 the formula =HYPERLINK(D3,C3) places a link to the websites in Column D, that is keyed by clicking on the friendly text in Column C.

-In the worksheet March,we show how to create hyperlinks to locations in a worksheet.
+In the worksheet March, we show how to create links in Excel that connect to locations in a worksheet.
 Suppose you want to place in cell F10 a link to cell D10 in the worksheet February.
 After placing your cursor in cell F10 of the worksheet March, click “Link and Insert Link” from the Insert tab fill in the dialog box as shown in Figure 3.

 Now clicking on the link shown in Figure 4 sends you to cell D10 of worksheet February.